 "Interestingly enough, Houston is among the national leaders in gentrification," he noted.

-Fulton adds many of Houston's communities on westside of the 610 loop have been gentrified.
+Fulton points out many of Houston's communities on westside of the 610 loop have been gentrified.

 "We now see gentrification moving to the east side of the loop, east of Main street, and Denver Harbor is one of the neighborhoods where this is now occurring," he explained.

-Often, the developments involve the construction expensive townhomes.
-Porras and a group of longtime residents have used a city land use-tool known as Chapter 42 to stop their construction.
+Often, the developments involve the construction of townhomes priced well above what longtime residents can afford.
+Porras and other Denver Harbor leaders have used a city land use-tool known as Chapter 42 to stop their construction.

 "It creates a minimum lot size in a neighborhood.
 That is more likely to retain long time houses and it makes it difficult or impossible to build denser, more expensive townhomes," Fulton said.